DIY Fog Machine: A Beginner’s Guide For 2023

 Once everything is all combined, and the candle is lit, you can now add your fog juice.
 Start with just three teaspoons and add it to your homemade fog machine.
 When it starts to get low, add a few more.
 Just this small amount should be enough to make fog for at least half an hour.

-How to Make a DIY Fog Machine with Dry Ice
+How To Make A DIY Fog Machine With Dry Ice

 Another popular option for a homemade fog machine is by using dry ice.
 If you’re familiar with dry ice, you know that it already makes a “fog effect”.
 So, it’s really just about harnessing the dry ice, and using it yourself.